dcmi/dctap/tests/readme.md

 * propertyID and label
 * label first then propertyID
 * shapeID not as first column
+* one with everything
+*
+* valueConstraints:
+    *  picklist
+    *  URIstem - one, and more than one
+    *  picklist with quoted string
+    *  regex
+    *  single value, no valueConstraintType

 ## Bad (?)
 * No propertyID [noPropertyID.csv](noPropertyID.csv)